ahmetamasyali/blog.github.io/_posts/2019-03-19-love_death_robots.markdown

 ---
 Love Death + Robots

 It is collection of short films.
-Some episodes are realy good.
+Some episodes are really good.
 My favourite is 7th episode (Beyond the Aquila Rift)

+Score : 9.3/10

 {% include youtubePlayer.html id="wUFwunMKa4E" %}